simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

 **Tip1:**

 The space-time cut parameters (lines 9-16) have been set in such a way to encompass the entire source dataset 'tblAMT13_Chisholm' (see the dataset page for more details).
-Notice that the last data point at the source dataset has been measured at '2003-10-12 12:44:00'.
+Note that the last data point at the source dataset has been measured at '2003-10-12 12:44:00'.
 For simplicity dt2 has been set to '2003-10-13', but you could also use the exact date-time '2003-10-12 12:44:00'.

 **Tip2:**

 AMT13 cruise trajectory is already in Simons CMAP database.
-Therefore, another way to find reasonable values for the space-time cut parameters (lines 9-16) is to use the outputs of the following command: api.cruise_bounds('AMT13')
+Therefore, another way to find reasonable values for the space-time cut parameters (lines 9-16) is to use the outputs of the following command: api.cruise_bounds('AMT13').

 **Tip3:**

 The temporalTolerance parameter is set to [0, 0, 1] (line 17).
 This means:

 -  ±0 day temporal tolerance when matching with 'MIT9312PCR_Chisholm' (exact date-time matching)
 -  ±0 month temporal tolerance when matching with 'phosphate*WOA*\ clim' (this is a monthly climatology dataset)
 -  ±4 day temporal tolerance when matching with 'chl' (this is a weekly averaged dataset)